xanathon/node-red-contrib-vector-robot/README.md

 ## A Node-Red Contribution for the Anki Vector Robot

-This is a fork by the original [Node-RED](https://nodered.org) contribution by dastultz (Node-RED is a graphical user interface to create workflows, follow the link for details).
+This is a fork of the original [Node-RED](https://nodered.org) contribution by dastultz (Node-RED is node.js-based a graphical user interface to create workflows, follow the link for details).
 I forked it to try to get it to run on a more recent version of Node-RED and to remove some errors from the original code.
 But anyway: Thanks to dastultz for creating this and sparing me a lot of work on the basics.

 **it has to be noted that I am quite new to Node-RED so not everything I do here may work - or it may break something.
 You have been warned.
 Use at your own risk. :) Backup your Node-RED.**